clintcolding/clintcolding.github.io/_posts/2017-07-12-splatting-for-readability.md

 - PowerShell
 tags:
 - Splatting
+excerpt: Splatting was introduced way back in PowerShell v2 and gave us a new way of passing parameters to our commands.
 ---

 Splatting was introduced way back in PowerShell v2 and gave us a new way of passing parameters to our commands.
 I've found splatting to be the most helpful in scripts, where maximum readability is crucial.
 For example, before I learned about splatting, I had a command like this: